slateci/slate-client-server/README.md

 General
 -------

-The SLATE client tool provides a heirarchy of subcommands for actions and categories of actions.
+The SLATE client tool provides a hierarchy of subcommands for actions and categories of actions.
 Option values can follow a space or an equal (e.g. `slate --width 80` or `slate --width=80`).
 Some options have both a short and a long form (e.g. ``slate -h`` or ``slate --help``).